Aircloak/aircloak/cloak/docs/anonymization.md

 repeated in case of multiple aggregations (in subqueries) by taking the min of mins, max of maxes and sum of counts.

+### Meaningless layers

+Given the rules above, the analyst is able to create conditions that do not affect the result of a query, but add a noise layer.
+For example for a query with a condition like `WHERE x = 1 AND x <> 2` we would normally create a noise layer for the `x <> 2` condition even though it doesn't affect the results.

+This might lead to reverse-engineering the values of particular noise layers.
+In order to prevent it, we remove any negative noise layer (`<>`, `NOT IN`, `NOT (I)LIKE`) for which a corresponding positive layer exists.

 ## Function and math restrictions

 In order to prevent users from being able to express arbitrary binary logic through the